guilbaults/slurm-job-exporter/README.md

 ## Cgroup v1 vs v2

-[Slurm currently supports cgroup v1 and v2](https://slurm.schedmd.com/cgroup_v2.html), but there are some limitations with v2, some metrics are not currently available on this exporter:
+[Slurm currently supports cgroup v1 and v2](https://slurm.schedmd.com/cgroup_v2.html), but there are some limitations with v2, some metrics are not currently fully available on this exporter:

-* `memory.max_usage_in_bytes` becomes `memory.peak`, but this is not in any currently released kernel ([torvalds/linux@8e20d4b](https://github.com/torvalds/linux/commit/8e20d4b332660a32e842e20c34cfc3b3456bc6dc))
+* `memory.max_usage_in_bytes` becomes `memory.peak`, but this is not in any currently released kernel ([torvalds/linux@8e20d4b](https://github.com/torvalds/linux/commit/8e20d4b332660a32e842e20c34cfc3b3456bc6dc)).
+This is working on 5.14 kernel on EL9.
 * `cpuacct.usage_percpu` is exposed via eBPF in kernel 6.6+, but not through cgroupfs although it might be for a future kernel.
+At the moment, the exporter will get the overall CPU usage of the job and divide it by the number of allocated cores to get an average CPU usage per core.

 ## Sample